Leslie Cornfeld: Awards

 Cornfeld twice received the National U.S. Attorney General's Director's Award for Outstanding Performance as a U.S. Attorney, Washington, DC.

 Boards

 Cornfeld has served as trustee on non-profit and other boards, including the Children's Defense Fund, Washington, DC for over a decade; the Dalton School in New York City; the Hospital for Special Surgery; the Massachusetts General Hospital Center for Law, Brain and Behavior, and is founder of a public speaking program Girls Speak! in East Harlem, where she serves as a coach and mentor.
-She has served on the Board of the NAACP Legal Defense Fund, the Alliance for Excellent Education, and recently served on the Brookings Institute Task Force on Next Gen Community Schools.
+She has served on the Board of the NAACP Legal Defense Fund, the Alliance for Excellent Education, and recently served on the Brookings Institution Task Force on Next Gen Community Schools.